 {% endarchiveList %}

-Imagine a company with multiple regional branches, each with its own website (subsite), and different contact numbers and addresses.We hope to display the contact information of all branches on a unified 'Contact Us' overview page.
+Imagine a company with multiple regional branches, each with its own independent website (subsite), and different contact numbers and addresses.We hope to display the contact information of all branches on a unified 'Contact Us' overview page.

-`twig {% set regionalSiteIds = “2,3,4”|split:“,” %} {# This is your list of all regional station IDs #}
+`twig {% set regionalSiteIds = "2,3,4"|split:"," %} {# This is your list of all regional site IDs #}